-Under the overall coordination the Resident Representative of the UNDP Botswana and direct supervision by the Energy and Environment Unit, the Private Finance / Business Expert will work closely with the Project Lead and Senior Public Finance Expert and the Project Management Officer based at the UNDP Botswana Country Office to deliver the results of the assignment.
+Under the overall coordination of the Resident Representative of the UNDP Botswana and direct supervision by the Environment and Climate Change Unit, the Finance Strategy Consultant will work closely with the Project Lead and Senior Public Finance Expert and the Project Management Officer based at the UNDP Botswana Country Office to deliver the results of the assignment.

-4. OBJECTIVES OF THE ASSIGNMENT
+II.
+OBJECTIVES, SCOPE OF WORK AND RESPONSIBILITIES OF THE ASSIGNMENT